Ethan0429/COSC102-Lab-Writeups/labs/lab9.md

 # Restrictions

 Not to beat a dead horse here, but the restrictions are very important for this lab so consider the horse abused -- **Any container or object (instantiation of a class/struct) will be dynamically allocated**.
-You're not allowed to use objects allocated on the stack.
+You're not allowed to use objects allocated on the stack if they're associated with the rooms (excluding strings and your greater class assuming you wrote yours the way I wrote mine).
 You must use pointers in this lab, which will be difficult because you've never even touched them before most likely.
 There's a lot of rules to pointers, so don't be afraid to ask questions because we'll answer all of them!

 # Pointers, `new`, `delete`, oh my!